dmoskalyk/Plugly/README.md

 ```
 ## Performance

 The performance impact is very low due to staticly typed customizations.
-The exact numbers can be obtained by running the **Plugly.Performance** console application included in the solution.
+The exact numbers can be obtained by running the **Plugly.Performance** console app included in the solution.

 ## Copyright